 So if eating a diet with sufficient fiber counts as a cleanse — and WebMD does liken eating the recommended daily dose of fiber to cleaning out your colon with a toothbrush — then a dietary colon cleanse centered around fiber is one that experts do recommend.

 This article is for informational purposes only, and is not meant to offer medical advice.
-This article was updated on Nov.
-9, 2021 by Live Science contributor Ashley P. Taylor.
+This article was updated on Feb.
+21, 2022 by Live Science editor Ben Biggs.